terra-rebels/tracker/README.md

 # tracker
 _Do Not checkin src code to this repo_

-The Tracker repo will be used to Track Issues and Work items for terra-rebels.
-The Architects team as decided to use ZenHub has the choosen Project Management tool.
-Zenhub will helps your teams get more work done faster with time-saving agile automations, fewer meetings, and more visibility in GitHub.
+The Tracker repo will be used to Organize, Plan, Track Issues and Work items for terra-rebels software engineering teams.
+The Architects squad has decided to use ZenHub has the choosen Project Management tool.
+Zenhub will help your teams get more work done faster with time-saving agile automations, fewer meetings, and more visibility in GitHub.

 ### Install and Setup Zenhub.